Ricardo Darín: Continued success (2010s)

 In 2010 he starred in Pablo Trapero's Carancho, with Martina Gusmán, where he played the role of an unscrupulous lawyer.

 In 2011, along with Muriel Santa Ana and Ignacio Huang, he starred in Sebastián Borensztein's successful Chinese Take-Away (Un cuento chino).
 That same year he was awarded two Konex Awards: the Platinum Konex for Best Actor, and the Bright Konex for the Most Influential Figure in Argentine Show Business in the 2001–2010 Decade.

 In 2012 he starred in White Elephant (Elefante blanco), again along with Martina Gusmán.
 The following year he starred in the box-office hits Tesis sobre un homicidio (Thesis on a Homicide) and 7th Floor (Séptimo).

-In 2013 he returned to theater and starred in the play Escenas de la vida conyugal (a Spanish adaptation of Ingmar Bergman's Scenes from a Marriage), alongside Valeria Bertuccelli.
+In 2013 he returned to the theater and starred in the play Escenas de la vida conyugal (a Spanish adaptation of Ingmar Bergman's Scenes from a Marriage), alongside Valeria Bertuccelli.
 In 2015 he reprised the role with Érica Rivas, in Mar del Plata.
 His performance earned him the Sea Star (Estrella de Mar) Award for Best Actor in a Dramatic Comedy.

 In 2014 he starred in Wild Tales (Relatos salvajes), the biggest box-office hit in Argentine cinema history, along with Leonardo Sbaraglia, Oscar Martínez, Érica Rivas, Rita Cortese, Darío Grandinetti and Julieta Zylberberg.
 This was his third film to get nominated for an Academy Award.
 His performance earned him his third nomination for the Goya Awards, this time in the Best Actor category.

 In 2015 he starred in Cesc Gay's Truman, which earned him a Concha de Plata award for Best Actor at the San Sebastián International Film Festival.

 Recent work (2020s)

 In 2022, he starred in Argentina, 1985 as Julio César Strassera, who served as Chief Prosecutor during the Trial of the Juntas in 1985.

-As of 2023, Darín has starred in four film that have been nominated for the Academy Award for Best International Feature Film: Son of the Bride (2001), The Secret in Their Eyes (2009), Wild Tales (2014) and Argentina, 1985.
+As of 2023, Darín has starred in the four films that have been nominated for the Academy Award for Best International Feature Film in representation of Argentina in the 21st century: Son of the Bride (2001), The Secret in Their Eyes (2009), Wild Tales (2014) and Argentina, 1985.

+Darín stars as Juan Salvo in The Eternaut, a TV series for Netflix based on the comic of the same name.